Gradient Preconditioning for Efficient and Reliable Reward-Guided Generation: Related Work

 \paragraph{Regularizing Marginal Distribution.} Regularization strategies in machine learning are often designed to enforce statistical properties on model weights during optimization, such as through KL divergence~\citep{kingma2014} or kurtosis~\citep{shkolnik2020robust}, but these regularization terms can also be incorporated into test-time latent optimization.
 For reward-guided generation, prior works~\citep{norm1-2023,ben2024d,eyring2024reno} regularize the $\ell_2$ norm of the latent vector to encourage alignment with the statistics of the Gaussian distribution.
 However, these marginal-based approaches treat the latent as an unordered set and therefore fail to regularize \emph{spatial correlation}, which is essential for preserving the property of white Gaussian noise.

 \paragraph{Regularizing Both Marginal and Spatial Structure.} Structure-aware methods regularize both the marginal distribution and spatial correlation by treating the latent vector as an ordered sequence.
 For example, PRNO~\citep{prno2024tuning} penalizes the mean and covariance of latent subvectors, promoting spatial decorrelation and Gaussian statistics.
 Building on the spectral characterization of white noise via flat power spectra~\citep{khintchine1934,oppenheim1999,stoica2005}, MPGR~\citep{hwang2025moment} proposes a spectral regularizer that penalizes deviations in blockwise $\ell_1$ norms of Fourier coefficients from Gaussian statistics.
 This spectral domain regularization more effectively reduces spatial correlations and preserves white Gaussian noise characteristics.
 We therefore characterize white Gaussian noise in the spectral domain.
-In contrast to prior regularization-based approaches, we impose constraints that capture the properties of white Gaussian noise and enable efficient projection onto the feasible set.
+In contrast to these regularization-based approaches, we design a white Gaussian noise feasible set that enables efficient gradient preconditioning.